BengRhui/UMH25_Team_Error_404/README.md

 ---

 > Note:
-> The overall idea is to have two models:
+> The overall idea is to have three models:
+> - One to identify the market regime represented by each data interval (`model 1` in Step 3)
-> - One to predict market regimes (`model 1` in Step 4a)
+> - One to predict market regimes (`model 2` in Step 4a)
-> - One to predict market trend (`model 2` in Step 4b)
+> - One to predict market trend (`model 3` in Step 4b)
 >
 >
 > The purpose behind this is that, in the backtest library:
-> - `model 1` can first be applied to predict the market regime that might take place (whether if it's bull, bear or neutral market).
+> - `model 1` can first be applied to identify the market regime represented by different intervals (whether if it's bull, bear or neutral market).
+> - `model 2` can then be used to predict the market regime that might take place.
-> - Followed by `model 2` to predict the trend for each specific regime (the fluctuations, i.e. the ups and downs of the market).
+> - This is followed by `model 3` to predict the trend for each specific regime (the fluctuations, i.e. the ups and downs of the market).

 ### Step 4a: Train model on market regime prediction
 With the regimes labelled, we will start to train our model to predict market regime based on previous data.
 The steps involved include: